Hello to Amasty blog readers!

 Digital buyers penetration worldwide states for 46.4% and will increase to 47.3% in 2018.

 Globally, e-commerce is a strongly growing domain with no signs of decline for 2018 and even the following years.
-It remains a popular choice for investments and new businesses, and further growth will promote development of experiences, technology, and, of course, rising competition.
+It remains a popular choice for investments and new businesses, and further growth will promote custom Magento development methods, technology, and, of course, rising competition.

 ONLINE SHOPPING TRENDS AND STATISTICS